 The San Salvador Historic district is the cultural and historical center of the country.
-In this area, you will find iconic buildings such as the National Palace, the National theater, and the National Cathedral; additionally, you will also find plazas with a great history going back to colonial times, such as Gerard Barrios and Liberty Plaza.
+The historic downtown area has iconic buildings such as the National Palace, the National theater, and the National Cathedral.
+Additionally, it has plazas with a great history going back to colonial times, such as Gerard Barrios and Liberty Plaza.

-All the main buildings and plazas at the San Salvador historic district are part of the astonishing Salvadoran history.
-So, visit this area and learn about the countries history, and at the same time, witness the local culture.
+All the main buildings and plazas at the San Salvador historic district are part of the tremendous Salvadoran history.
+Visit this area and learn about the countries history, and at the same time, witness the local culture.

 Is the downtown area safe and why should I visit?